Lattice + LoRa: messaging across kilometres.

 Ronoth LoStik

 USB stick with a Microchip RN2483/RN2903 module.
-Used by various Meshtastic and Reticulum users.
-USB-only — works on iPad's USB-C and Android USB host.
-Cheap, reliable, but consumes phone battery while attached.
+A fair few Meshtastic and Reticulum users run them.
+USB-only, so it works on iPad's USB-C and Android USB host.
+Cheap and reliable, but it draws on the phone's battery the whole time it's attached.

-Meshtastic is the LoRa-mesh project that, more than any other, shipped the consumer-grade LoRa hardware ecosystem we're building on.
-Their volunteer community has spent years deploying nodes, writing firmware, and mapping coverage.
-Lattice's plan is to interoperate with Meshtastic — not compete with it — so that every node anyone has ever deployed becomes a potential relay for Lattice traffic at zero cost to anyone.
+Meshtastic is the LoRa-mesh project that, more than any other, built the consumer-grade LoRa hardware ecosystem we're standing on.
+Their volunteer community has spent years deploying nodes, writing firmware and mapping coverage.
+Meshtastic interop is built into the app today on both Android and iPhone, so that every node anyone has ever deployed becomes a potential relay for Lattice traffic at zero cost to anyone.
+A real Lattice handshake has already crossed a physical LoRa hop between two Meshtastic boards.
+The multi-hop and bidirectional-relay parts, and the wider coordination, are still being built.

 What this gives a Lattice user

-The relationship is bidirectional: a Lattice phone with a LoRa dongle attached relays Meshtastic-native traffic in return, contributing capacity back to the volunteer network.
-The plan is documented openly in RFC-0018 with explicit ethical guardrails — coordinate with the project before shipping, default to local radios first, never overload the volunteer infrastructure.
+It's meant to go both ways.
+A Lattice phone with a LoRa dongle attached relays Meshtastic-native traffic in return, putting capacity back into the volunteer network.
+That bidirectional bridging is still being built.
+The design is documented openly in RFC-0018 (in the source repo, published with v1.0), with explicit ethical guardrails: coordinate with the project before shipping, reach for local radios first, and don't overload the volunteer infrastructure.

 Credit: Meshtastic is the work of Kevin Hester, Sacha Weinberg, and a community of hundreds of contributors going back to 2019.
-The reason Lattice's LoRa story works at all is because they did the hard ecosystem work first. meshtastic.org.
+Lattice's LoRa story works at all because they did the hard ecosystem work first. meshtastic.org.

 One messenger, every radio.

-Each of these networks — LoRa, Meshtastic, Reticulum, LoRaWAN, ultrasonic, satellite — is incompatible with every other one at the protocol layer.
-Different framing, different routing, different communities.
-We don't try to unify them; we ride on top of them.
+LoRa, Meshtastic, Reticulum, LoRaWAN, ultrasonic, satellite: each of these networks is incompatible with every other one at the protocol layer.
+Different framing, different routing, different communities behind them.
+We don't try to unify them.
+We ride on top of them.

-The noise stays at the radio layer.
-From your perspective there's only ever one Lattice.
-Every message rides through whichever combination of radios actually works at that moment, and you never see the choice.
+All that mess stays down at the radio layer.
+From where you sit there's only ever one Lattice, and every message rides through whichever combination of radios happens to work at that moment.
+You never see the choice being made.

-That principle is documented in RFC-0020 — same idea as IP becoming the layer that ran on top of every link layer instead of trying to merge them.
-We're not building yet another mesh protocol; we're building the messenger that uses all of them.
+That principle is documented in RFC-0020 (in the source repo, published with v1.0).
+It's the same trick IP pulled, becoming the layer that ran on top of every link layer instead of trying to merge them.
+We're not building yet another mesh protocol.
+We're building the messenger that uses all of them.

-You're at a remote campsite with a power cut and no cell coverage.
-You send a message to your sister, who's at home in another town, on her plain iPhone with no LoRa dongle.
-Here's what happens — same Lattice on both ends, no choices for you to make:
+You're at a remote campsite.
+There's a power cut and no cell coverage.
+You send a message to your sister, who's at home in another town on a plain iPhone with no LoRa dongle.
+Same Lattice on both ends, and nothing for you to decide.
+This is the path it takes:

 You ──BT──▶ Friend's phone (LoRa dongle)